-Bier An'te, (fig. 4), is an impressive portrait with a strong presence of the individual.
-Roseman renders with painterly textures of materials and chiaroscuro modeling of light and shade Bier An'te's white reindeer fur coat with red tassel and decorative braiding.
+Bier An'te is an impressive portrait with a strong presence of the individual, (fig. 5).
+With painterly textures and chiaroscuro modeling of light and shade, Roseman renders Bier An'te's white reindeer fur coat with red tassel and multi-colored decorative braiding.
 The voluminous, fur coat attests to the long, cold winters in Lappland.
 Bier An'te wears the traditional Saami hat worn by men from the region of Kautokeino.
 From the crown of the high hat emerge three dark, tubular forms of woolen material that the artist indicated by abstract, triangular shapes silhouetted against summary earth tones of the background.

 The reindeer herder Bier An'te is the subject of two oil on canvas portraits that Roseman painted in the Saami man's cabin, situated on an isolated tract across the Cábardasjohka River in Kautokeino township.
 The episode of crossing the river in a rowboat carrying Bier An'te's daughter Ris'ten; her brother, who rowed the boat; An'te Niilas; Myrdene Anderson, and two herding dogs; as well as the artist and his colleague, who helped to transport the art materials, is related with photographs on the previous page.
 Also related with text and photograph is the equally precarious return on foot some days later and carrying the paintings over a frozen stretch of the river.